jobelche/Empirical-Accuracy/README.md

 ### Make a Baseline

+#### Budget

+Shooting is expensive, and it seems to be getting more expensive every year.
+Following this guide will not be cheap.
+One of the many goals is to prevent the waste of time and materials.
+It will feel more expensive upfront (because it will be).
+The first step in collecting data is pulling the trigger.
+Every piece of data collected early will make testing/troubleshooting less expensive in the future.

+#### Collect Data

 In its most general sense, a baseline is a starting point or a reference point against which future measurements, observations, or comparisons are made.
 It represents the initial state or condition before a change, intervention, or experiment is introduced.

 Shoot in an environment with the fewest variables.
 Do your best to eliminate variables you can and to control the variables you can't.
 A good scenario is something like bags on a bench at an indoor range.
 Better would be a shooting fixture.
 I don't have access to a shooting fixture, and I don't have access to a bench.
 I do have access to an indoor range.
 I'm not physically able to shoot prone for more than a few minutes, so i use a bag on the range ammo self.
 Not perfect but nothing ever is.
 The data is this guid was was collected in this way.
 Don't let good enough get in the way of perfection.